← Back to Blog

 • **Keep records**: Save all evaluation reports, written requests, emails, and meeting notes.

-• **Be clear and timely**: Send your IEE request promptly after receiving the district evaluation and IEP report.
+• **Be clear and timely**: Send your Independent Educational Evaluation (IEE) request promptly after receiving the district evaluation and IEP report.

 • **Know your rights**: You are not required to explain your disagreement, just state it.